paulmandal/atak-forwarder/README.md

 # Beta Features

-* Support for USB devices
+* Support for USB devices -- early stage, you might need to pair the device in the Meshtastic app to get USB permissions before setting it up in ATAK

 # To Do